-How to Talk to Your Family About Black Lives Matter
+Black Lives Matter: How to Talk to Your Family About It

-A Conversation About What the Black Lives Matter Movement Is and Why We Need It
+Black Lives Matter Movement A Conversation About What It Is and Why We Need It.

 The Black Lives Matter movement and others like it are incredibly impactful.
 Social activists are at the forefront, demanding attention be paid to the injustices Black people face in our country every day, and advocacy groups and organizations are joining them in this fight, working within our systems to shape public opinion and influence legislators and others with power.
 Although different, both are necessary in order to create systemic change.
 Without one, the other cannot function.

 The Black Lives Matter movement began in 2013, and today its message is ringing in the streets loud and clear: Black Lives Matter.
 If you have avoided a conversation with your non-Black family members and friends about the importance of this movement or perhaps broached the topic unsuccessfully, you are not alone.
 But now more than ever, non-Black people have to be having these conversations no matter how “difficult” they may be.

 For those of us who are privileged enough not to constantly be aware of race, bringing up a hard conversation about it might be uncomfortable.
 Let it be.
 Practicing allyship and advocating for Black lives will not always be a comfortable journey, but we cannot afford the temporary discomfort we may feel to deter us from speaking up.

 Below are some typical questions you may hear from those in your life that may not fully understand or agree with what they’ve seen happening and how you can respond.
 Approach these discussions with curiosity and a desire to understand their point of view and keep kindness and boundaries in mind.

 Using “All Lives Matter” as a response to the Black Lives Matter message and movement around it is dismissive and a damaging attempt to change the subject.